BrandonERivera/E-Commerence_Back_End/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
 ```
+This application will show a demonstration of being able to update mysql databases, call to them in javascript by creating api requests and being able to use insomnia to make the server requests.
 ## Questions
   See my Github at [brandonERivera](https://github.com/brandonERivera)
   Or reach my email at brandonellis.rivera@gmail.com